pburkholder/decksets/2018-04-cf-summit/text.md

 ^The cloud.gov platform was launched for federal users in Autumn 2015.
 And if you we're present at the 2015 or 2016 CF summits, you may have caught Diego or Bret talking about cloud.gov.
 It's been awhile, and a lot is new.

+^So let's do quick tour of what cloud.gov offers.
+We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, along with self-service managed marketplace offerings.
+From a government perspective, our killer feature is security and compliance.

 <!-- https://18f.gsa.gov/2015/10/09/cloud-gov-launch/ -->
 <!-- https://schd.ws/hosted_files/cfsummit2016/13/CFSummit2016-cloud.gov-compliance.pdf -->